 After getting beaten to the punch on the Intellivision by Activision's Happy Trails (a similarly themed game starring a cowboy), Mattel decided that they would make a 2600 version of Locomotion While the Intellivision had no problems drawing the curved diagonal tracks of the original arcade game, the 2600 wasn't quite up to the task.
 Unfortunately the 2600 version looks blocky compared to its Intellivision counterpart.
 The 2600 version also seems to be void of any addition eye candy such as the smiley-faced passengers, station lights, and even color!
 Surely the 2600 could have managed a few different tile colors?
 Thankfully, no matter how ugly the graphics looked, the gameplay stayed intact.
 And in the end, that's what's really important.

 Although Locomotion was finished and in the quality assurance process, it was canceled for unknown reasons.
 Strangely, even though Mattel owned the console rights to Locomotion, Atari planned a version for the 5200 and even produced a prototype box!
 Is it possible that Mattel licensed the 2600 and 5200 system rights to Atari?
-The rom file for this game exists, but has not been publicly distributed due to copyright issues.
+A mockup screenshot exists which shows very different graphics.